"From the Footplate" - SteamRanger's Enthusiast Website

 HOME PAGE

-Enthusiast Activities - Signals and Communications
+Enthusiast Activities - Signals and Telegraph

 The trackside signals and communications facilities along the railway have been significantly rationalised since the line was passed to SteamRanger's control.
 This was necessary to combat vandalism and to better suit SteamRanger's method of Train Authority safeworking.